AI-Mediated Communication Reshapes Social Structure in Opinion-Diverse Groups: Results

 AI assistance also altered participants’ communication style (Fig.~\ref{fig:message}b).
-Relational assistance, which incorporated social awareness by design, generated more emotionally positive and receptive messages than individual assistance or self-written messages (Extended Data Fig. 1).
-As participants occasionally used these suggestions, the overall emotional valence of their messages increased; VADER scores, which quantify the sentiment polarity of text—with higher scores reflecting more positive emotional tone \cite{hutto2014vader}, rose from $0.113$ without assistance to $0.249$ with relational assistance ($p < 0.001$).
+Relational assistance, which incorporated social awareness by design, generated more emotionally positive and receptive suggestions than individual assistance or self-written messages (Extended Data Fig. 1).
+Participants who received these suggestions sent messages with significantly more positive emotional tone.
+VADER scores, which quantify the sentiment polarity of text, rose from $0.113$ to $0.249$ under relational assistance ($p < 0.001$) (higher scores reflecting more positive emotional tone \cite{hutto2014vader}).
 Notably, even participants’ \textit{self-written} messages in the relational assistance condition were significantly more positive than those in the no-assistance condition ($p = 0.006$).
-We confirmed that this increase in emotional positivity was correlated with other dimensions of conversational receptiveness \cite{danescu2013computational, lees2022new}, including greater politeness (Extended Data Fig. 2) and lower toxicity (Extended Data Table 4).
+We confirmed that this increase in emotional positivity was correlated with other dimensions of conversational receptiveness \cite{danescu2013computational, lees2022new}, including greater politeness and lower toxicity (Extended Data Fig. 2).